 Although slightly more low-key than places like Royal Caribbean’s Perfect Day at CocoCay, Ocean Cay offers everything necessary for the perfect beach day.

-The spot also earns big kudos for its after-dark entertainment, not to mention the pier which makes hopping back and forth between your ship and the island as easy as walking down a gangplank.
-MSC Cruises’ new private island is a huge win for both the cruise operator and its guests.
+The spot also earns big kudos for its after-dark entertainment, not to mention the pier, which makes hopping back and forth between your ship and the island as easy as walking down a gangplank.
+MSC Cruises’ new private island is a massive win for its guests.

 READ NEXT: 11 Tips For Navigating Nassau, Bahamas